 Global Course Connections “connects” a course offered on an Alliance campus in one country to a course offered on an Alliance campus in another country, providing the courses with an authentic international dimension they would not otherwise have.
 Globally connected courses need not be the same course or even from the same discipline; what matters is that the courses provide different national/cultural perspectives on one or more themes present in both courses.
 Planned classroom interactions as well as the unplanned, informal exchanges that occur make a difference in how students think about parts of the world that are very different from their own and about which they know little.
 This can be especially powerful when it leads to insights that challenge student misperceptions.

 The instructors collaborate on the design of the course (common readings, viewings, and assignments; co-created lectures, and so on), and students and instructors collaborate on its execution (shared lectures, guest lectures, joint student projects, joint student presentations, and so on).
-The courses can be tightly coupled, working from a common syllabus with common readings and assignments, or they can be loosely coupled connecting at a set of strategic points where the courses overlap.
+The courses can be tightly coupled, working from a common syllabus with common readings and assignments, or they can be loosely coupled, connecting at a set of strategic points where the courses overlap.
 The courses can be new or adaptations of an existing course.
-Courses can use synchronous communication (e.g., shared class sessions, student-student Skype sessions) and/or asynchronous communication (e.g., through email, forums in a learning management system, Dropbox, Google Drive, or Facebook Group sites).
+Courses can use synchronous communication (e.g., shared class sessions, student-student videoconference sessions) and/or asynchronous communication (e.g., through email, forums in a learning management system, Dropbox, Google Drive, blogs, or Facebook Group sites).

 For more information, contact Simon Gray, GLCA Program Officer for the Global Liberal Arts Alliance.